alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 </form>
 </div>

-This simulation is also available [here](https://pinchito.es/double-slit/).
+This simulation is also available to play with [here](https://pinchito.es/double-slit/).
 It is interesting to note that now there are some places in the wall where we get no waves at all.